ouleye/GettingAnd-CleaningData/Project/README.md

 * Open the R script `run_analysis.r` using in RStudio
 * Source the script

-* If the data have not been downloaded and unzipped. launch the command `download_unzip_data()` in RStudio.
+* If the data *have not been downloaded* and unzipped. launch the command `download_unzip_data()` in RStudio.
-* If the data have been unloaded and zipped, identify the directory where the UCI HAR Dataset directory is, set it as the working directory with `setwd()`
+* If the data *have been unloaded and unzipped*, identify the directory where the UCI HAR Dataset directory is, set it as the working directory with `setwd()`

 * launch the command `generate_tidy_data()` in RStudio